Stuart Thomson, public affairs consultant, and Dougal Ainsley, solicitor at Bircham Dyson Bell, talk about how the procurement process is changing.

-“Labour’s politics of the common good requires … no more outsourcing of relational services to those parts of the private sector that are driven purely by corporate profit rather than a social purpose.
-It is quite staggering that some £10 billion of public contracts – of taxpayers’ money – are allocated to some 20 private companies.
-Rather, we need to forge cooperative ties with ethical enterprise – such as cooperatives, mutuals, and social businesses.”
+Cruddas’ essay in ‘Blue Labour: Forging a New Politics’ was the basis for the coverage.
+Cruddas’ contribution is primarily conceptual, rather than detailed policy prescription.
+It suggests, for example, that “Labour’s common good politics require… no more outsourcing of relational services to those parts of the private sector that are driven solely by corporate profit rather than a social purpose.”
+It’s mind-boggling that some £10 billion in public contracts – money paid for by taxpayers – are given to just 20 private companies.
+Rather, we must form collaborative relationships with ethical enterprises such as cooperatives, mutuals, and social businesses.”

 The CBI responded by cautioning against “damaging rhetoric” and emphasising the importance of the public services industry to the economy.
 There is no doubt that many existing relationships benefit both parties, but Cruddas’ remarks suggest that a new type of procurement competition may be on the way.

 It is a stretch to believe that his words will result in the termination of existing contracts from businesses.
 Cruddas appears to be at ease with outsourcing.
 To the extent that he proposes any change, he appears to want to broaden the range of organisations involved in the outsourced delivery of public services, and he proposes that those organisations (including corporations) pursue social objectives.

 Cruddas’ comments leave plenty of room for speculation, but it appears that existing contracts would be maintained; contracts would only be awarded to organisations that contribute to social objectives from the date of policy implementation.

 To some extent, this is already the case.
 Businesses must meet social objectives in a variety of ways.
 Making new buildings more energy efficient, for example, is a social goal.
 This is mandated by law through building codes.
 Builders, whether or not they are involved in a public contract, thus contribute to these goals.